use-ink/link/README.md

 ```
 5GdHQQkRHvEEE4sDkcLkxCCumSkw2SFBJSLKzbMTNARLTXz3
 ```
-It's metadata can be [found here](./frontend/src/metadata.json).
+Its metadata can be [found here](./frontend/src/metadata.json).
 It is upgradeable by the chain's sudo account.

 ## 🤔 Why?